-Gatherings in Zambia: the local cults
+Gatherings with music in Zambia: the local cults

 Manifestations of the local cults

-Small-scale manifestations of the local cults mostly are not very conspicuous.
-More conspicuous are the large-scale manifestations of the ancestral cult: the Bwalwa bwa nkombo, the Ipupo, the Kufuta makasa and the Cililo (except for parts of the christian Cililo).
-For the ecological cult these are, mostly secretly held, hunting rituals like the Cilili.
-And for the chiefly cult the Ipupo lya fikankomba and other, smaller rituals at the shrines of the deceased chiefs (mpata).
+Small-scale manifestations of the local cults are mostly not very conspicuous.
+More conspicuous are the large-scale manifestations of the ancestral cult: the Bwalwa bwa nkombo, the Ipupo, the Kufuta makasa, and the Cililo (except for parts of the christian Cililo).
+For the ecological cult, these are mostly secretly held, hunting rituals like the Cilili.
+And for the chiefly cult, the Ipupo lya fikankomba and other, smaller rituals at the shrines of the deceased chiefs (mpata).

 Photo collage 15 ∵ Moving the mpata to a new place (kukusha mpata) in 2007.

 The various phases of moving the mpata to a new location at the edge of the chief’s place (musumba).
 The movement was carried out by families of the Mbushi and the Mbulo clans.
-The collage is made up of Photo 193 ∵ Preparing the beer for the Kukusha mpata – Photo 194 ∵ Ready to leave for the old mpata – Photo 209 ∵ At the old mpata – Photo 211 ∵ Taking along the paraphernalia from the old mpata – Photo 216 ∵ Arrival at the new mpata – Photo 233 ∵ Mealie meal and beans and pumpkin seeds to spread over the paraphernalia and on the ground – Photo 236 ∵ All finished in the new mpata – Photo 238 ∵ Chief Chibale waiting until the mpata are finished, and Photo 241 ∵ People gathering at the musumba to celebrate the installation of the new mpata.
+The collage is made up of: Photo 193 ∵ Preparing the beer for the Kukusha mpata – Photo 194 ∵ Ready to leave for the old mpata – Photo 209 ∵ At the old mpata – Photo 211 ∵ Taking along the paraphernalia from the old mpata – Photo 216 ∵ Arrival at the new mpata – Photo 233 ∵ Mealie meal, beans, and pumpkin seeds to spread over the paraphernalia and on the ground – Photo 236 ∵ All finished in the new mpata – Photo 238 ∵ Chief Chibale waiting until the mpata are finished, and Photo 241 ∵ People gathering at the musumba to celebrate the installation of the new mpata.

 Small-scale manifestations of the local cults

-Uwapupa nyina wapupila bonse bafwa
+Uwapupa nyina wapupila bonse abafwa

 To do kupupa for the mother is to do kupupa for all the dead